 In addition to prohibiting all forms of sexual misconduct, the College also prohibits retaliation against any person who in good faith reports or otherwise participates in an investigation of alleged sexual misconduct.
 The College also prohibits the making of a false report of sexual misconduct, as distinct from a report made in good faith but which is ultimately not substantiated.
 The College’s prohibitions against retaliation and false reporting are also discussed below.

 The term “Title IX,” as used in this context, refers to Title IX of the Education Amendments of 1972, 20 U.S.C. §§ 1681 et seq., a federal law that prohibits discrimination on the basis of sex in education programs or activities operated by recipients of federal financial assistance.
 Discrimination on the basis of sex includes sexual harassment, one form of which can be sexual violence or other sexual misconduct.

-The College’s Title IX Coordinator is Toya Camacho, who is Assistant Vice President for Institutional Diversity and Equity (597-4376).
-The Title IX Coordinator is responsible for overseeing the College’s compliance with Title IX.
+The College’s Title IX Coordinator is Toya C. Camacho, who is Assistant Vice President for Institutional Diversity and Equity (597-4376).
+The Title IX coordinator is responsible for overseeing the College’s compliance with Title IX.

 The College also has three Deputy Title IX Coordinators, who serve as key resources for faculty, staff and students who have experienced sexual misconduct or other forms of harassment or discrimination on the basis of sex:

 - Lee Park, Interim Dean of the Faculty (597-4351)

 - Martha Tetrault, Director of Human Resources (597-2058)

 - Marlene Sandstrom, Dean of the College (597-4261)